Heading south on Skye

 Lovely to take in a final view of our surroundings.
 Time for some porridge and a mug of tea for breakfast before we hit the road.
 As it was boiling the water, I realised that my trusted Trangia stove and kettle must have been keeping me going with teas and food for over 40 years!
 I bought this when I was in the Scouts.
 Brilliant piece of design.
 So simple, and totally reliable as it’s never let me down once in all that time!

-Great weather makes for a great experience
+Great weather, great experience

 We had experienced some amazing weather during our time in the Highlands and Islands.
 When you’re out and about camping in your bus, it really makes all the difference.
 The drive back down the east coast of Skye was fantastic.
 Sun was out and the landscape and roads were amazing.
 Perfect for a road trip!